 Construction of the approved King Street Complete Street Project is complete.
-An evaluation of the corridor will be conducted in Spring 2017 and provided to the City's Traffic & Parking Board.
-The evaluation report will include a comparison of traffic volume, speeds and queues with pre-construction data and the results of the project's traffic study.
+An evaluation of the corridor has been conducted and provided to the City's Traffic & Parking Board in September 2017.
+The evaluation included a comparison of traffic volume, speeds and queues with pre-construction data and the results of the project's traffic study.
+A summary of the evaluation was provided to the City Council in a memorandum from the City Manager.

 The portion of King Street between Janneys Lane and Radford Street was resurfaced in August 2016.
 As part of that project, the street was evaluated for multimodal improvements.
 The City hosted three public meetings to solicit feedback from the community about this corridor.
 The City asked for input on this roadway to get a better understanding of what types of improvements the community would like to see.
 During and since the first public meeting in November 2015, the community provided the following feedback that staff attempted to address with the new street design options: